brunoterkaly/virtual-machine-scale-sets/README.md

 Finally, we get to the core section where we specify that we want to use the VM scale sets.

-On line 194 you will notice that there is a dependency on the underlying storage accounts, because the underlying VHD file for each of the VM's needs a storage account.
+On line 194 you will notice that there is a dependency on the underlying storage accounts, because the underlying VHD file for each of the VMs needs a storage account.

 If you read the detailed sections of this particular resource, you will note that it leverages some of the previously defined resources, such as the operating system, the networking profile, the load balancer, etc.